yilanchen6/equiv-nn-svm/README.md

-# Required environments:
-`pytorch`
-`neural-tangents`

 # Codes overview
 * train_sgd.py: train the NN and SVM with NTK with stochastic subgradient descent.
+Plot the results to verify the equivalence.
 * config/svm_sgd.yaml: configurations and hyper-parameters to train NN and SVM.
+* models/model.py: codes for constructing fully-connected neural networks with NTK parameterization.
 * regression.py: kernel ridge regression with NTK.
 * robust_svm:
-    * test.py: test the robustness of NN using IBP and SVM with our method in the paper.
+    * test: test the robustness of NN using IBP and SVM with our method in the paper.
     * test_regressions: test the robustness of kernel ridge regression models using our method.
+    * bound_ntk：calculate the lower and upper bound for NTK of two-layer fully-connected NN

 * ibp.py: functions to calculate IBP bounds.
 Specified for NTK parameterization.

+# Required environments:
+`pytorch`
+`neural-tangents`